MeganCarnaghi/HTML-CSS-Lab-1/README.md

 ## Description

-A website created based on specifications from a designer, created with HTML and CSS.
+A responsive website created based on specifications from a designer, created with HTML and CSS.

 ## Technologies Used